March 20th 2019

 Exfoliating acids and toners have become a staple of our beauty regimes as the preferred way to slough off dead skin cells, loosen all the acquired crud and keep the skin’s acid mantle – the first line of defence – in good nick.
 Formulations have become so good now that most skin types can reap their glow-getting rewards.

-But as they say, there’s nothing new under the sun; Cleopatra reportedly worked the acid toner long before we lugged rocks from Wales to Wiltshire to build Stonehenge.
+But as they say, there’s nothing new under the sun; Cleopatra reportedly worked the acid toner thousands of years ago.
 Her brightener of choice?
 Vinegar.
 “It’s likely that the smoothing and softening properties combined with her famous milk bathing were the secrets to her fabled beauty,” says skincare expert Jane Scrivner.

 As a natural exfoliating acid, it’s making a comeback in the form of the ‘face’ or ‘beauty’ vinegar.
 Vinegar - AKA acetic acid is an AHA, an alpha hydroxy acid, the same family which includes glycolic, lactic, mandelic, malic and tartaric acids, the gold standard ingredients for brightening and evening out skin tone (for more read our guide to acid toners).